AnonymouX47/term-image/docs/source/glossary.rst

       It is equvalent to the :term:`font ratio` multiplied by 2, since there are two pixels (arranged vertically) in one character cell.

    scale
-   render scale
-      The fraction of an image's :term:`render size` that'll actually be used to :term:`render` it.
+      The fraction of an image's size that'll actually be used to :term:`render` it.

-      See also: :ref:`render-scale`.
+      See also: :ref:`image-scale`.

    source
       The resource from which an image is derived.